YordanGeorgiev/qto/doc/md/issue-tracker-features-and-functionalities.md

 You can create a preconfigured &lt;&lt;env&gt;&gt;_&lt;&lt;db_name&gt;&gt; in mariadb  via a single shell call.
 The scripts will fail if any of the sql scripts have a syntax error - all the ddl events will be displayed in the STDOUT and stored in the shell log file for later audit

+### 1.7. generate-docs
+You can generate all the md and pdf docs via single shell call by issuing the following command:

+    bash src/bash/issue-tracker/issue-tracker.sh -a generate-docs

 ## 2. DEVOPS FEATURES AND FUNCTIONALITIES